expo/expo/docs/pages/versions/v45.0.0/react-native/statusbar.md

 title: StatusBar
 ---

-Component to control the app status bar.
+Component to control the app's status bar.
+The status bar is the zone, typically at the top of the screen, that displays the current time, WiFi and cellular network information, battery level and/or other status icons.

 ### Usage with Navigator